ranfysvalle02/biased-churn-prediction/README.md

 * **Compression:** They learn to compress and decompress data, capturing the essential features.
 * **Applications:** Anonymizing customer data, detecting anomalies in customer behavior, and generating new customer profiles.

-### Generative Adversarial Networks (GANs)
-* **Generating new data:** GANs consist of two competing neural networks: a generator and a discriminator.
-The generator creates new data, while the discriminator tries to distinguish it from real data.
-* **Applications:** Generating synthetic customer data for privacy protection, creating personalized product recommendations, and designing new product concepts.

 ## Bias Mitigation Techniques
 Addressing bias in training data is crucial for ensuring fair and accurate predictions.
 Here are some effective techniques: